rust-lang/blog.rust-lang.org/posts/inside-rust/2020-09-11-stabilizing-intra-doc-links.md

 ## HirIds and DefIds and trees, oh my!

-(If you're not interested in the internals of the rust compiler, feel free to skip this section.)
+(If you're not interested in the internals of the Rust compiler, feel free to skip this section.)

 The error above came because of a pass called [`everybody_loops`].
 A compiler 'pass' is a transformation on the source code, for example [finding items without documentation][missing_docs].
-The `everybody_loops` pass turns the above code into
+The `everybody_loops` pass turns the above code into:

 ```rust
 fn main() {